kerojosh96/Josh-s-Data-Structures-Hand-Book/Queue.md

 # Queue

-A queue is a structure in wich items can only be inserted (enqued) at the tail end and elements removed(dequed) at the front or head. a queue is a Last-In-First-out (LIFO) data type and does not provide random access.
+A queue is a structure in wich items can only be inserted (enqued) at the tail end and elements removed(dequed) at the front or head.
+A queue is a Fist-In-First-out (FIFO) data type and does not provide random access.

 # In Memory

-In memory, a \[widget\] looks like this:
+In memory, a queue looks like this: